DRMacIver/FALBS/README.md

 interesting code around manipulating formal languages.

 It's all a bit experimental and should not be considered production ready.
-It basically works, but it's not especially good code.
+It basically works, and it's thoroughly tested, but it's not especially good code and I make no promises about performance.